ausdebating/constitution/constitution.rst

 Application for Representative Membership
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Where an eligible member of the Association also holds the office listed in the Register for a given group, that member may apply to the secretary to be given the status of "Representative Member" of that group.
+Where an eligible member of the Association also holds the office listed in the Register for a given group, that member may apply to the Secretary to be given the status of "Representative Member" of that group.
 #.
-The secretary will then certify that the applicant does hold that office.
+The Secretary will then certify that the applicant does hold that office.

    #.
-Should the secretary not be able to certify that person is eligible for Representative Membership; they shall refer the question of certification to the Committee for a vote.
+Should the Secretary not be able to certify that person is eligible for Representative Membership; they shall refer the question of certification to the Committee for a vote.

 #.
 If there has ever been a Representative Member of that group, and that member did not pay any fees required of them, the applicant shall be required to pay that fee before assuming Representative Membership.
 #.
 Should a previous Representative Member for that group have paid the fee for Representative Membership in the Association's current financial year, the applicant will not be required to pay that fee again for the current financial year.

 #.
-When the secretary or Committee have certified that a person is eligible for Representative Membership, and that person has paid any fees required of them, that person shall become a Representative Member.
+When the Secretary or Committee have certified that a person is eligible for Representative Membership, and that person has paid any fees required of them, that person shall become a Representative Member.

 Delegation of Voting Rights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^